-We’re super excited to have launched our very own 100% zero-waste makeup solution - our new lip-to-lid balmies!
-These planet-friendly crayon blams can be used on your eyes, cheek, and lips.
-They’re packed with oils, butters, and antioxidants such as elderberry, hemp, and plum oil to nourish, heal and hydrate skin.
+We’re super excited to have launched our very own 100% zero-waste makeup solution — our new lip-to-lid balmies!
+These planet-friendly crayon balms can be used on your eyes, cheeks, and lips.
+They’re packed with oils, butters, and antioxidants such as elderberry, hemp, and plum oil to nourish, heal and moisturize skin.
 You can easily blend them in with your fingers, eliminating the need for makeup brushes.
-Tear the recyclable paper as needed and store your balmie in its red, recyclable box.
+Tear the recyclable paper as needed and store your Balmie in its red, recyclable box.

 On average, each woman will produce 2,400 tampons of waste in their lifetime.
 Not only will these products end up in the landfill — they will also cost you a lot of money.
 Menstrual cups are a safe and easy alternative.
 There are many brands you can choose from, but we’re big fans of the Saalt cup.
 They dedicate 2% of their revenue to improving menstruation for women around the world through initiatives that support menstrual health, education, and sustainability.
 They also offer all new customers 10% off their first purchase.